Five Irritating Things We Filipinos Should Stop Saying

 A pathetic excuse for a comeback and the favorite rebuttal of people who haven’t the foggiest idea of how comebacks work, this particular jab comes in assorted flavors of lame: from the anti-English “Wow, nosebleed!” to the bitter and spiteful “Ikaw na, ikaw na talaga ang magaling!” to the passive-aggressively defeatist “E ikaw naman lagi ang tama, e!” to the downright juvenile “Wag ka na!”

 For some reason, quite a few of us seem to thrive on what we call “smart-shaming.”
-Apparently, that’s how we get unqualified presidents and useless and incompetent senators elected in this country, so I guess the formula works.
+Apparently, that’s how we get the worst people elected in this country, so I guess the formula works.
 Somehow, we’re confusing relatability with idiocy.
 We’re not a country of dumb people (far from it, actually), so why are we treating intelligence as if it were some form of sexually transmitted super-leprosy?

 Make no mistake about it: As a comeback, “E di ikaw na ang matalino” matches, in terms of stupidity, the level of ignorance it implicitly celebrates.